Pylons/pyramid/docs/narr/templates.rst

-.. warning:: Earlier iterations of this documentation (pre-version-1.3) encouraged the application developer to use ZPT-specific APIs such as :func:`pyramid.chameleon_zpt.render_template_to_response`, :func:`pyramid.chameleon_zpt.render_template_to_iterable`, and :func:`pyramid.chameleon_zpt.render_template` to render templates directly.
+.. warning:: Earlier iterations of this documentation (pre-version-1.3) encouraged the application developer to use ZPT-specific APIs such as :func:`pyramid.chameleon_zpt.render_template_to_response` and :func:`pyramid.chameleon_zpt.render_template` to render templates directly.
 This style of rendering still works, but at least for purposes of this documentation, those functions are deprecated.
    Application developers are encouraged instead to use the functions available in the :mod:`pyramid.renderers` module to perform rendering tasks.
 This set of functions works to render templates for all renderer extensions registered with :mod:`pyramid`.

 The ``sample_view`` :term:`view callable` above returns a :term:`response` object which contains the body of the